pdonis/simpleblog3/README.md

   can be changed by config settings (of course they should both be changed consistently).

+- The ``indexes`` extension adds index pages to your blog that give links to all entries in either alphabetical (by title), chronological, or "key" (meaning the unique key assigned to each entry) order.

 - The ``links`` extension allows you to add links to the previous and next entries in your blog's containers to each entry.
 By default it only does this on single-entry pages, but this can